xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # For more details, please see [Research](/research) and [Publications](/publication).
 I am most excited by problems where the theoretic study of incentives, learning, and algorithms provides rich insight for the design of real-world networks and platforms in the presence of private data held by self-interested agents.
 Current applications include [Computer Networks](/research/computer-networks), [Cloud Computing](/research/cloud-computing) and [Energy Systems](/research/energy-systems).

 # [Online Mechanism Design](/research/#online-mechanism-design) and [Online Learning](/research/#online-learning).
 I am most excited by problems where  theory provides rich insight into the design of real networks, platforms,and markets.

+# in the presence of private data held by self-interested agents.
 ---

 I am a postdoc at the [University of Toronto](http://someurl), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).